PeterDrake/drakepedia/style/omitting_needless_code.md

 }
 ```

+This improvement was made by separating the control (what to do with each neighbor) from the data (the list of offsets to find neighbors).

-Modify the method to also look at the diagonal neighbors now becomes trivial; only the data has to be modified.
+Modifying the method to also look at the diagonal neighbors now becomes trivial; only the data has to be modified.

 ```java
 static int neighborSum(int[][] grid, int r, int c) {